 Tuning stability still has room for improvements, but you’d be hard-pressed to find a uke that has the same price tag and rich sound.
 It’s a solid tenor ukulele under 200 if we say so ourselves!

-The Lohano Bundle Kit is another excellent starter set for aspiring ukulele players.
-Like the Bondi Kit, it has everything you'd need to master the ukulele and play a song or two.
+Another excellent starter set for aspiring ukulele players is the Lohano Bundle Kit.
+Like the Bondi Kit, it has everything you’d need to master the ukulele and play a song or two.